 Alabasters is a mineral or rock that is considered if be quite soft.
 Because it is soft, it can be used for carving or is processed for plaster powder.

-Alabaster is a much softer material compared to other stones, which can be extremely hard as marble.
+Alabaster is a much softer material than other stones, which can be as hard as marble.
 That is why it is sometimes used for carving, as it is easier to work with than other hard materials.

 Here are some qualities of the durability and hardness of alabaster:

 - Easy To Work With – Alabaster has been a preferred stone for centuries because it is relatively easy to work with.
-For stone carvers, it will be easier to carve alabaster stone than other minerals or rocks.
-The carver needs alabaster to be readily cut and polished with the simplest tools.
+It will be easier for stone carvers to carve alabaster stone than other minerals or rocks.
+The carver needs alabaster readily cut and polished with the simplest tools.

 - Slightly Soluble In Water So Can Only Use Indoors – Alabaster a slightly soluble in water which means it is not suitable for outdoor use but only for indoor use.